Koston-0xDEADBEEF/MiSTer-ROMweasel/README.md

 ## Features

 - Filter ROM lists by keyword
-- Separate simpler mode for joystic-only operation
+- Separate simple mode for operating with joysticks with only few buttons
-- Verify each ROM checksum after donwloading
+- Verify each ROM checksum after downloading
 - If an interrupted download is retried, attempts to continue where it left off

 ## Tips